 In a nutshell, it is a commitment that USA President Obama made to accelerate cancer research, with a cure as the ultimate goal.
+At the moment, there are lots of cancer treatments available for those suffering the disease but the world would be much better if there was a way to cure it completely.
 He appointed USA Vice President Joe Biden to take the lead on the Cancer Moonshot initiative, and they have committed “to double the rate of progress toward a cure [and] to make a decade worth of advances in five years” (the White House).

 Pretty ambitious, right?
 But doable with the right things in place.
 The Mesothelioma + Asbestos Awareness Center put together this infographic to explain what’s happening and what this will mean for cancer patients in the next 5 years.
 Rare cancers have a lot to gain from the Moonshot because of its unique approach.
 If you’re interested in learning more about mesothelioma and what causes it, check out their page on this deadly cancer.

 Here are my thoughts on the Cancer Moonshot initiative.